 Fictional or narrative film

 A fictional film tells a fictional or fictionalized story, where believable narratives and characters help convince the audience that the unfolding fiction is real.
-If simulating reality (see: verisimilitude) is the goal, actors must deliver dialogue and action in a believable way in order to engage the audience.
+If simulating reality (see: verisimilitude) is the goal, actors must deliver dialogue and action in a believable way to engage the audience.

 A film is produced with cameras either by recording images that exist in the world naturally—or by recording images created using animation techniques or special effects.
 Its visual elements give movies and videos a universal power of communication.
 A film is considered an important art form, a source of popular entertainment, and a powerful method for educating—or indoctrinating—people.